 If you feel a calling to proclaim the Scripture readings, please call Kathie Sullivan at 765-2506.
 We gratefully acknowledge all our lectors and thank them for their devotion and dedication to this ministry.

-A parish with nearly 3,000 families depends upon the generosity of its parishioners.
+A parish with over 3,000 families depends upon the generosity of its parishioners.
 This practice of returning God’s gifts through stewardship is especially evident in the number of ministries available to the people of St. Vincent’s.
 While we recall that “God will never be outdone in generosity,” this little corner is an opportunity to reflect on and gratefully acknowledge each of our parish ministries and the people who, through the gift of their time and talent, serve God and our community.

 The Eucharistic Ministry and its ministers are actually referred to as “Extraordinary Eucharist Ministers” by the Church, as the priest is the only minister of the Eucharist.
 There are 85 in this ministry at St. Vincent’s who serve at each of our six weekend Masses.
 In a large parish with two priests, they are there to assist the priest in sharing the Body and Blood of Jesus.
 As one minister said, “For that brief moment in time, when I place the Body of Christ into the hands of the faithful, I feel like a conduit between God and His people.
 It is an extraordinary experience.”